Christian right: Partisan activity of churches

 Overtly partisan actions by churches could threaten their 501(c)(3) tax-exempt status due to the Johnson Amendment of the Internal Revenue Code.
 In one notable example, the former pastor of the East Waynesville Baptist Church in Waynesville, North Carolina "told the congregation that anyone who planned to vote for Democratic Sen. John Kerry should either leave the church or repent".
 The church later expelled nine members who had voted for Kerry and refused to repent, which led to criticism on the national level.
 The pastor resigned and the ousted church members were allowed to return.

 The Alliance Defense Fund, a Christian right group now known as the Alliance Defending Freedom, started the Pulpit Freedom Initiative in 2008.
 ADF states that "[t]he goal of Pulpit Freedom Sunday is simple: have the Johnson Amendment declared unconstitutional – and once and for all remove the ability of the IRS to censor what a pastor says from the pulpit."

 Electoral activity

+White evangelicals in the US have tended toward affiliation with the Republican party.

+Mainline Protestants, which once defined the center of American political, religious, and cultural life, have declined by two-thirds in the past fifty years.

+Christian voters, especially white Christian voters, generally favored Donald Trump over Kamala Harris in the 2024 US Presidential election.

 Both Christian right and secular polling organizations sometimes conduct polls to determine which presidential candidates will receive the support of Christian right constituents.
 One such poll is taken at the Family Research Council's Values Voter Summit.
 George W. Bush's electoral success owed much to his overwhelming support from white evangelical voters, who comprise 23% of the vote.
 In 2000 he received 68% of the white evangelical vote; in 2004 that percentage rose to 78%.
 In 2016, Donald Trump received 81% of the white evangelical vote.